 The Law on Income Tax stipulates that donations and sponsorship made to public culture institutions from personal or company income can be calculated as deductible expenses up to a rate of 3% of the total income.

-The Law on Customs Duty list the following items which do not bare to pay import fees: printed material; objects and materials in the field of culture that are imported according to international agreements; goods that are brought into the country free-of-charge and are used for non-profit making cultural purposes; goods that are not produced in the country that are used for non-profit making cultural activities and are not intended for further sale; objects imported by museums, galleries, and the National and University Library that are intended for public use; objects exhibited during fairs and exhibitions; objects intended for cultural and artistic events and film-making; works of art that artists declare as their own works; awards and other objects received at foreign exhibitions, performances, etc., and objects received from foreign donors.
+The Law on Customs Duty list the following items which are not subject to import fees: printed material; objects and materials in the field of culture that are imported according to international agreements; goods that are brought into the country free-of-charge and are used for non-profit making cultural purposes; goods that are not produced in the country that are used for non-profit making cultural activities and are not intended for further sale; objects imported by museums, galleries, and the National and University Library that are intended for public use; objects exhibited during fairs and exhibitions; objects intended for cultural and artistic events and film-making; works of art that artists declare as their own works; awards and other objects received at foreign exhibitions, performances, etc., and objects received from foreign donors.

 In January 2007, the Law on Sponsorship and Donations came into force.
 The Law encourages private persons and companies to sponsor humanitarian activities that are in the public interest (including arts and culture).
-The Law provides deductions (up to 20%) on the total yearly personal income for private donations, but not more then 24 000 MKD (400 EUR)!
+The Law provides deductions (up to 20%) on the total yearly personal income for private donations, but not more then 24 000 MKD (400 EUR).
 Companies obtain deductions if they have donated more than 5% of their total yearly income.
 It is estimated that in the period January 2007 – June 2008, 2.5 million EUR was donated from the private sector for humanitarian purposes (including art and culture).
 More donations were registered in the first half of 2008 (1 591 000 EUR) than for all of 2007 (915 712 EUR).

-In 2010 the Parliamentarian Committee for Culture had a debate on some key issues of the Law on Sponsorship and Donations.
+In 2010 the Parliamentary Committee for Culture had a debate on some key issues of the Law on Sponsorship and Donations.
 Some of the recommendations were: to simplify the procedure for sponsorship, to suggest bigger tax reductions, to clearly mark the cultural projects of public / national interest, to encourage companies to sponsor and donate to culture etc.

 However, 2012 showed again that most of the sponsorship and donation funds go to pop and folk concerts and sports events and just a small percentage to culture.
 Most of the marketing experts argue that additional tax reductions and benefits should be offered.